 Stage-producer J.J.
-Horbart, is going to put on a new show, but he doesn't know that his two partners lost the money at the stock market.
-Insurance salesman Rosmer Peck falls in love with ex chorus-girl Joan Blondell, who's friend Genevieve tries to land on one of J.J Horbat's partners.
+Hobart, is going to put on a new show, but he doesn't know that his two partners lost the money at the stock market.
+Insurance salesman Rosmer Peek falls in love with ex chorus-girl Joan Blondell, who's friend Genevieve tries to land on one of J.J Hobart's partners.
 They come up with the idea to insure J.J. for $1 Million, to get the money back when he dies.
 Rosmer sells him the policy.
-After the insurance Company finds out that he's only a hypochondriac, an attempt to kill him accidently fails, and Genevieve falls in love with J.J.
+After the insurance company finds out that he's only a hypochondriac, an attempt to kill him accidentally fails, and Genevieve falls in love with J.J.
 But when J.J. is informed that he is putting on a show with no money he has a breakdown.
 The only possibility to restore his health is putting on the show, in spite of the lack of money.
-Written by

 Stephan Eichenberg <firstname.lastname@example.org>

 The lid's off and the party's on-as Warner Bros. set the screen world singing, swinging and ringing with joy with a superlative new day edition of the classic "Gold Diggers" (Print Ad-Pittsburg Press, ((Pittsburgh, Penna.))
 24 December 1936)

 (at around 20 min) A string used to make a stack of books fall onto Dick Powell's head is clearly visible against the white paper background.
 See more

 Life begins at 59!

 The usual disclaimer goes to great lengths to assure us that "The names of all characters -- The characters themselves -- The story - all incidents and institutions portrayed in this production are fictitious -- And no identification with actual persons, living or deceased, is intended or should be inferred."
 See more

 Let's Put Our Heads Together

 Music by Harold Arlen